glam-imperial/NSL-SER/README.md

 This is the code for the proposed neural structured learning (NSL) framework for speech emotion recognition (SER) in the following paper:

->Yi Chang, Zhao Ren, Thanh Tam Nguyen, Qian Kun, and Björn W. Schuller.
+>Yi Chang, Zhao Ren, Thanh Tam Nguyen, Kun Qian, and Björn W. Schuller.
 Knowledge Transfer For On-Device Speech Emotion Recognition with Neural Structured Learning. https://arxiv.org/abs/2210.14977

 ## Citation